Super Bowl XXXV halftime show

-The Super Bowl XXXV halftime show took place on January 28, 2001 at the Raymond James Stadium in Tampa, Florida as part of Super Bowl XXXV.
-The show was titled, "The Kings of Rock and Pop".
-It was headlined by Aerosmith and NSYNC, and also featured appearances from Mary J. Blige, Britney Spears, Nelly, Tremors, and The Earthquake Horns.
+The Super Bowl XXXV xxx halftime show, titled "The Kings of Rock and Pop" took place on January 28, 2001 at the Raymond James Stadium in Tampa, Florida, as part of Super Bowl XXXV.
+It was headlined by Aerosmith and NSYNC, and also featured appearances by Mary J. Blige, Britney Spears, Nelly, Tremors, and The Earthquake Horns.

 Production

-The show was produced by MTV, then a sister network of CBS, the latter of whom was the broadcaster of Super Bowl XXXV.
+The show was produced by MTV, then a sister network of CBS, which was the broadcaster of Super Bowl XXXV.

 The show was sponsored by E-Trade.

 At the time of the show, Aerosmith was promoting the upcoming release of their album Just Push Play.

-For the first time in a Super Bowl halftime show, fans stood on the field around the stage.
+Notably, this halftime show was the first to feature fans standing on the field around the stage.

 Summary

 The show featured a back-and-forth medley between Aerosmith and NSYNC.

-The show was preceded by a prerecorded skit featuring Ben Stiller, Adam Sandler, and Chris Rock with Aerosmith and NSYNC.
+The performance was preceded by a prerecorded skit featuring Ben Stiller, Adam Sandler, and Chris Rock with Aerosmith and NSYNC.

-The show began with NSYNC performing "Bye Bye Bye".
-This was followed by Aerosmith performing "I Don't Want to Miss a Thing".
+The show began with NSYNC performing "Bye Bye Bye" followed by Aerosmith's rendition of "I Don't Want to Miss a Thing".